kvakakvak111/MacroPad-Kvak/README.md

 **Inspiration:**

     My Friend showed me his MacroPad and i was amazed.
-I wanted to make my own and beeter one :)
+I wanted to make my own and better one :)

 **Challenges**

     Making the PCB in KiCAD was extremly dificult for me.
 I never used to work with these.
 But it was pretty fun when I got into it.
-Modeling the case was pretty okey, i followed the guide on blueprint.hackclub.com and made a good case.
+Modeling the case was pretty okey, I followed the guide on blueprint.hackclub.com and made a good case.
 Maybe I will edit the case later.

 **BOM:**